-4.5.4 Business continuity and IT disaster recovery capabilities
+4.5.5 Business continuity and IT disaster recovery capabilities

-The PCH contingency plan ensures that operation-critical production can be relocated between the two operational facilities within four hours.
+The PCH contingency plan ensures that operation-critical production can be relocated between the two online zone-signing facilities within four hours.
 The facilities are equivalent in terms of physical and logistical protection.
 Information is replicated between the facilities.
-Frequently used spare components and critical hardware components are stored onsite in each operation's facility.
+Spare components and supplies are stored onsite at each facility.